lyang420/air-pollution-data/README.md

 ### Execution

 The code files are stored in the main part of the repository.
-In order for it to run correctly, be sure to have the raw data file in the same folder.
+In order for them to run correctly, be sure to have the `utils.py` and the raw data file in the same folder.
 The raw data can be found here:

 https://figshare.com/articles/dataset/Historical_redlining_is_associated_with_present-day_air_pollution_disparities_in_U_S_cities_Associated_datasets/19193243?file=34300682